mccheutin/Phylosymbiosis/README.md

-# megafauna
+# Megafauna
-Keys to study the coral reef fish microbiomes
+Keys to study the coral reef fish bacteriome structuration

-More than 600 fishes have been sampled in different corals reefs in Indian Ocean and Carribean Sea.
-This repository is composed of all R scripts and protocols needed from sampling part until data process for the NGS microbial sequences.
+About 400 fishes have been sampled in different corals reefs in Indian Ocean and Carribean Sea.
+This repository is composed of all R scripts needed for the data process of the NGS microbial sequences.
+We used 515FY - 926R universal primers (Parada et al., 2016) for the PCR amplification.
-This provide a strong methodology both for molecular biology managment, bioinformatics and ecological statistics.